-Muckenhoupt, Margaret.
+21 Muckenhoupt, Margaret.
 Dorothea Dix: advocate for mental health care, (56).

-asylums were fostering; just like the rest of society they believed that the insane were dangerous, and although their intentions were amiable when proclaiming they intended to, "...protect society and the insane from harm..." but these institutions were far from "humanitarian" Even in the late 2000s healthcare centers were being accused of inhumane treatment of the mentally ill.
-In 2016 "...insufficient staff... incomplete treatment plans, dirty bedrooms, and vacancies in key leadership positions..." were reported in four United Healthcare Centers only when complaints became publicized and suspicion arose about whether the torturous practices should be allowed to progress did the government actually step in and, "The Occupational Safety and Health Administration...
+intentions were amiable when proclaiming they intended to, "...protect society and the insane from harm..." these institutions were far from "humanitarian" Even in the late 2000s healthcare centers were being accused of inhumane treatment of the mentally ill.
+In 2016 "...insufficient staff... incomplete treatment plans, dirty bedrooms, and vacancies in key leadership positions..." were reported in four United Healthcare Centers23 Due to complaints and the rise in suspicion about whether these kind of environments should be allowed to fester, the government actually stepped in and, "The Occupational Safety and Health Administration...
 Fined the hospital a token \$12,675!"
 It also demanded that the hospital hire more staff and raise security so that they have a better handling on "violent patients".
-It seemed as though the initial intentions of asylums was in deed to cure the mentally ill but lacked the comprehensive understanding that the mentally ill were susceptible to pain and possessed humanity like anyone else, which is why many of the medical practices were more torture than they were treatment.
+24 It seemed as though the initial intentions of asylums was in deed to cure the mentally ill but lacked the comprehensive understanding that the mentally ill were human which is why many of their treatments were so torturous and it was hard to find a median.

-Under such horrendous circumstances, the mentally ill were in a conflict they were unfit to solve: many of them couldn't even talk.
-This is why the world famous healthcare reformer Dorothea Lynde Dix decided to fight to rectify the practices within asylums and prisons and ensure the availability of treatment for those in need, "with violent criminals housed side by side with the mentally ill.
-Inmates were often subject to the whims and
+Under such horrendous circumstances, the mentally ill were involved in a conflict in which they were unfit to solve: many of them couldn't even talk.
+This is why the world famous healthcare reformer Dorothea Lynde Dix decided to fight to rectify the inhumane practices within asylums and prisons as well as ensure the availability of treatment for those in need.
+Prisons were often overlooked due to their hostile nature, "...not constructed in view of being converted into County Hospitals..." or even caring for the mentally ill they contained.
+The problem was that the wardens couldn't refuse the admittance of prisoners sane or not and even the, "Alms-Houses are not founded as receptacles for the Insane..."